answersLogoWhite

 Pantsula dance was originally danced to live street music.
 As radio became more prevalent, it was danced to American and pop-style world music.
 After the 1990s, the main music became kwaito, which is multilingual music combining English and African cultures.

-What was the purpose of pantsula?
+What is the origin of pantsula?